 Would it surprise you to know that many plastic parts don’t make it to market with the part properties originally intended?
 Did you ever ask yourself what caused this failure?

 In the last few years, PMC has picked up 35% of their new customers from part property failures molded by other injection molders.
-These defects in injection molding parts are not caused by equipment failures but rather by injection molders that do not understand what happens to properties during the molding process.
+These defects in injection molding parts are not caused by equipment failures but rather by injection molders who not understand what happens to properties during the molding process.
 The knowledge of what causes the finished part to fail to survive in the intended environment in which it was designed to operate is crucial.

 Common Injection Molding Defects